-The static and post-earthquake stability analyses, and seismic response analyses have confirmed seismic deficiencies at both existing dams (BC 1 and BC 2).
-The estimated deformations at each dam site suggest a high potential for failure to occur during a seismic event with recurrence intervals in excess of 2,475 years.
-Significant damage at both dam sites including existing operational facilities would likely occur for earthquakes as frequent as a 475-year event.
+The static and post-earthquake stability and seismic response analyses presented in this report have confirmed seismic deficiencies at both existing dams (BC 1 and BC 2).
+The estimated deformation of each dam in response to potential earthquakes suggests a high potential for significant damage and/or failure to occur.